 SonarQube's integration with Azure DevOps allows you to maintain code quality and security in your Azure DevOps repositories.
 It is compatible with both Azure DevOps Server and Azure DevOps Services.

 With this integration, you'll be able to:

 - Import your Azure DevOps repositories: Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.

-- Analyze projects with Azure Pipelines: Integrate analysis into your build pipeline.
-Starting in Developer Edition, SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
+- Analyze projects with Azure Pipelines - Integrate analysis into your build pipeline.
+Starting in Developer Edition, the SonarQube Extension running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.

-- Add pull request decoration: (starting in Developer Edition) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.
+- Report your quality gate status to your pull requests (starting in Developer Edition): See your quality gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.